I am an ex-bank executive now whiling away my time in teaching and traveling.

 Variable costs are directly related to production.
-These are also called formula cost since one can calculate before hand toal variable costs of a planned production.
+These are also called formula costs since one can calculate beforehand the total variable costs of a planned production.
 A tailor knows how much cloth and stitching time is required for one shirt.
-Similarly, a manufacturing concerns can work out variable cost per unit by adding up raw-materials, labor plus a part of variable manufacturing overheads (power usage and auxiliary raw materials).
-Main features of the variable costing method are given as under:
+Similarly, a manufacturing concern can work out the variable cost per unit by adding up raw materials and labor plus a part of variable manufacturing overheads (power usage and auxiliary raw materials).
+The main features of the variable costing method are given as under:

-- It is used for internal purpose only.
+- It is used for internal purposes only.

 - It is not acceptable for external reporting or income tax purposes.

-- Firms with high variable costs are less prone to business risk compared to high fixed cost firms such as hotel or airlines.
+- Firms with high variable costs are less prone to business risk compared to high fixed-cost firms such as hotels or airlines.

-- The difference between hi-variable and hi-fixed costs, affects financial structure and break-even points.
-The latter resort to more debt financing and their Break-Even Points are usually high.
+- The difference between hi-variable and hi-fixed costs affects the financial structure and Break-Even Points.
+The latter resort to more debt financing, and their Break-Even Points are usually high.

-- There would a higher net income when sales exceed production
+- There would be a higher net income when sales exceed production.

 Throughput costing treats all costs as period expenses except for direct materials.
 It is also called super-variable costing.
 It is very suitable for those companies where labor and overheads are fixed costs.
 Assembly-line and continuous processes that are highly automated are most likely to meet this criterion.
-In such company, workers are usually well-educated engineers or technicians employeed on permanent basis.
+In such companies, workers are usually well-educated engineers or technicians employed on a permanent basis.

 - It helps incremental analysis for meeting special orders when there is an excess capacity.
 An airline can take passengers much below the normal fare when it observes that some seats are empty for want of booking or cancellation or no-show passengers.